Child Life Internships

 - Written mid-term and final evaluations using a tool based on the ACLP’s competencies

-- Objectives determined by the student
+- Objectives determined by the student and supervisor

 - Objectives established by the student's academic department